-100G Ethernet is developed at the fast pace.
+100G Ethernet is developed at a fast pace.
 With the prevalence of 100G network, various issues happen in the process of network establishment.
 For example, 100G QSFP28 optics commonly used in daily life can be available for 10kms transmission distance in 100G applications via WDM tech.
-However, there is an non-negligible fact that the price of WDM device is high and the utilization of QSFP28 optical transceiver can not still satisfy the needs when the transmission distance is above 10kms.
+However, there is a non-negligible fact that the price of a WDM device is high and the utilization of QSFP28 optical transceiver can not still satisfy the needs when the transmission distance is above 10kms.
 Therefore, QSFP+ optics are needed on the 100G switcher.
 Well, at this time, the question is whether QSFP+ optical module transceiver can be plugged on the QSFP28 port of the 100G switcher or whether QSFP28 optical module can be utilized on the QSFP+ port.
-In this article, the answer will be revealed for you.
+In this article, the answer will be revealed to you.

 An Overview of QSFP28 Optical Transceiver

 100G QSFP28 optic fiber module is a hot-pluggable transceiver module designed for 100G data rate.
-“28” means each lane carries up to 28G data rate.
-The QSFP28 has 4 electrical lanes that can be used as a 4x10GbE, 4x25GbE, depending on what types of transceivers are used(the main types of QSFP28 optics consist of 100G QSFP28 SR4, 100G QSFP28 LR4, QSFP28 CWDM4 and QSFP28 PSM4, shown as the pic ).
+“28” means each lane carries up to the 28G data rate.
+The QSFP28 has 4 electrical lanes that can be used as a 4x10GbE, 4x25GbE, depending on what types of transceivers are used(the main types of QSFP28 optics consist of 100G QSFP28 SR4, 100G QSFP28 LR4, QSFP28 CWDM4, and QSFP28 PSM4, shown as the pic ).

 A Brief Introduction to QSFP+ Optical Transceiver

 QSFP+(Quad Small Form-factor Pluggable Plus) is the most common 40GbE interface type, and also as a high-density 10GbE interface via QSFP+ breakout cables.
-It connects a network device (switch, router, media converter or similar device) to a fiber optic or copper cable, supporting data rates of 4×10Gbps and supporting Ethernet, Optic Fibre Channel, Infiniband and SONET/SDH standards with different data rate options.
-Compared with CFP (C form-factor pluggable) transceiver modules, QSFP+ transceiver modules are more compact and more suitable for port-density application.
+It connects a network device (switch, router, media converter or similar device) to a fiber optic or copper cable, supporting data rates of 4×10Gbps and supporting Ethernet, Optic Fibre Channel, Infiniband, and SONET/SDH standards with different data rate options.
+Compared with CFP (C form-factor pluggable) transceiver modules, QSFP+ transceiver modules are more compact and more suitable for the port-density application.
 QSFP+ supports the data rate of 40G, 4 channels for transmitting and 4 channels for receiving, each lane carrying 10G.
 QSFP+ can break out into 4x10G or 1x40G connection.